Knowing how to help a dog with anxiety is crucial when it comes to giving your canine family member the quality of life he truly deserves.

-Using our more than a decade of combined experience in holistic medicine, my team and I at Zumalka would like to share with dog parents and animal lovers the world over that this condition can be dealt with without immediately resorting to dog anxiety meds.
+Using our more than a decade of combined experience in holistic medicine, my team and I at Zumalka are going to get you in on simple and practical pointers on how to deal with anxiety (especially treating separation anxiety) without immediately resorting to dog anxiety meds.

 How about we start things off by finding out what exactly dog anxiety is?

-Dog anxiety is the uncontrolled surge of uneasiness, dread, and fear that your canine family member could experience at a given moment.
+Dog anxiety is the uncontrolled surge of uneasiness, dread, and fear that your canine best friend could experience at a given moment.

-Although going through very little bouts of anxiety is totally normal for your dog, it’s a different story when your pet already experiences excessive levels of anxiety in a repeated and unexpected manner.
+Although going through very few bouts of anxiety is totally normal for your dog, it’s a different story when your pet already experiences excessive levels of anxiety in a repeated and unexpected manner.
 They may already be prone to inadvertent behavior modification that is negative in nature.

 There are basically (6) types of anxiety in dogs, which are briefly described as follows: